 Follow these tips to prevent future odors:

-- Run the disposal for 20 seconds every time you dispose of food down the kitchen sink.
+- Run the disposal and the faucet for 20 seconds every time you dispose of food down the kitchen sink.

 - Pour a gallon of near-boiling water down the drain once a week.